Then Play On: Release

 The band originally told the music press that the title for the album would be Bread & Kunny.
 In the July 1969 edition of John Mayall's newsletter, Green revealed a tentative track listing with "Before the Beginning" as the first track of side one and "Searching for Madge" as the final track on side two.
 The tentative track listing was accompanied with a different title for the album: Then Play On.
 The following month, the band confirmed that the album would be titled Then Play On rather than Bread & Kunny.
 Then Play On was released in the UK on 19 September 1969.

 Then Play On was quickly followed by the non-album single "Oh Well", which reached No. 2 in the UK Singles Chart.
-"Oh Well" was not initially released as a single in the US, as the band's then-manager Clifford Davis felt album track "Rattlesnake Shake" would be a better choice for US single release, although the song did not chart despite Davis' expectations that it would be commercially successful.
-After the failure of "Rattlesnake Shake", "Oh Well" was chosen as the next single for the US market.
-"Oh Well" fared much better than "Rattlesnake Shake" and became band's first song to chart on the Billboard Hot 100.
-Davis had also recorded a cover of Green's "Before the Beginning" with members of Fleetwood Mac serving as his backing band.
-The recording was adorned with orchestral overdubs and coupled with a cover of Fleetwood Mac's "Man of the World", both of which were released in October under Reprise Records.
+"Oh Well" was not initially released as a single in the US, as the band's then-manager Clifford Davis felt that the album track "Rattlesnake Shake" would be a better choice for US single release, although the song did not chart in that country.
+After the commercial failure of "Rattlesnake Shake", "Oh Well" was chosen as the next single for the US market.
+"Oh Well" fared better than "Rattlesnake Shake" and became band's first song to chart on the Billboard Hot 100.
+Davis had also recorded a cover of Green's "Before the Beginning" using members of Fleetwood Mac as his backing band.
+The recording was adorned with orchestral overdubs and coupled with a cover of Fleetwood Mac's "Man of the World", both of which were released in October by Reprise Records.
 Another one of Green's compositions, "Closing My Eyes", was covered by David McIvor for Warner Records.

-On January 1970, Then Play On was reissued in the US, this time with "Oh Well" in place of "When You Say" and "My Dream".
+In January 1970, Then Play On was reissued in the US, this time with "Oh Well" in place of "When You Say" and "My Dream".
 The 2013 remastered CD has the original UK album as tracks 1 to 14 with parts 1 and 2 of "Oh Well", the 1970 non-album single "The Green Manalishi (With the Two Prong Crown)" and its B-side "World in Harmony" as tracks 15 to 18.
 "One Sunny Day" and "Without You" were not included on the North American edition of the album as they had already been included on the compilation album English Rose.

 Spencer expressed disappointment with the album, saying that it "wasn't complete" and "lacked humour."
-However, Fleetwood called Then Play On his favourite Fleetwood Mac album.
+In his 2013 autobiography, Fleetwood called Then Play On his favourite Fleetwood Mac album.
 Green was also pleased with the album, saying that he "loved every minute of it.
 There is nothing I feel I could have done better."
 However, he believed that the band made a mistake in producing the album themselves and said that they "should have kept Mike Vernon", who had produced the band's first two albums.
-Vernon agreed with Green's assessment and said that he felt "disappointed" with the album due to his belief that it sounded too "synthetic".
+Vernon agreed with Green's assessment and said that he felt disappointed with the album due to his belief that it sounded too "synthetic".